wix/stylable/site/docs/guides/runtime.md

 ## Custom state mapping

-[Custom states](../references/pseudo-classes.md), which can be targeted from the style, are generated using the `$cssStats` function.
+[Custom states](../references/pseudo-classes.md), which can be targeted from the style, are generated using the `$cssStates` function.
 The function accepts a map of local state names and generates an object with `data-*` attributes used to mark the element state.

 ```javascript
 /* { 'data-style-selected':true } */